EnglishChinese (Simplified)Indonesian

 • Severe social and psychological effects

-Severity of acne is broadly classified into mild, moderate and severe acne.
+It’s severity is broadly classified into mild, moderate and severe.
 The severity will normally guide the treatment recommendations.

-This will depend on the severity of the acne.
+It will depend on the severity.
 Treatment options include e.g. topical creams (retinoids), oral medications (antibiotics, isotretinoin) and procedures (Agnes, lasers), etc.

 What are acne scars?

-Acne scars form as a result of the normal healing process of inflammatory acne lesions e.g. nodules and cysts.
+They are a result of the normal healing process of inflammatory acne lesions e.g. nodules and cysts.
 Fibrosis occurs with new collagen laid down to heal a full-thickness injury.
 It affects roughly 30% of those with moderate to severe acne vulgaris.
-To reduce the chances of scarring due to acne, seek treatment for your acne early.
+To reduce the chances of scarring, seek treatment early.

 What you need to know